Sepsis Diagnosis Could Be Transformed By A New Test

 Sepsis continues to take lives but sadly, only makes news headlines in a small number of cases.
-One of these was last year as renowned orthopaedic surgeon, Tony Fogg, died after failing to recognise the symptoms of this killer condition.
+One of these was renowned orthopaedic surgeon, Tony Fogg, who died after failing to recognise the symptoms of this killer condition.

 New figures reveal that only one in four NHS trusts give antibiotics to half their patients with sepsis within the specified recommended period.
 This is critically important, as failure to act swiftly can lead to major organ failure and death.
-The Health Secretary, Jeremy Hunt, said the NHS had more to do to stop preventable deaths occurring.
+Politicians say the NHS has more to do to stop preventable deaths occurring.

 In 2015, as a result of the growing number of sepsis cases going undetected, the NHS told hospital trusts to examine the way they were identifying patients with the condition.
 Figures from 104 hospital trusts revealed that 78% of eligible patients were being screened and 63% were given antibiotics within an hour.
 These figures cover the 12 months up to March 2017.